 BioClarity's cruelty-free, plant-derived skincare line is about one thing: being green.
 Green is all over the website, and its Instagram is covered in images of people applying green serums to their faces.

 In this case, pictures serve as better testimonials than words — but BioClarity still uses both.
 On its results page, visitors can see photo collages of customers before and after using the product, as well as enthusiastic videos and words of recommendation — all in a soothing green theme.

-From the results page, visitors can also click into the reviews page to read in-depth product reviews from real customers.
+Visitors can also click on andthe reviews page to read in-depth product reviews from real customers from the results page.

 Xero’s testimonial page is beautifully designed and extremely user-friendly.
 It features detailed biographies of its customers and really makes you feel connected to their stories.